New Caledonia national cricket team: Pacifica Cup

 The Pacifica Cup took place twice, in 2001 and 2002.
 The 2001 tournament was hosted in Auckland, New Zealand.
 New Caledonia's tournament started badly with a 360 run defeat by Fiji, in which three Fijian batsmen retired after scoring centuries in their innings of 433/5.
 In their next match against Vanuatu, they restricted their opponents to 284/7 from their 50 overs, but still lost heavily when they were bowled out for 115 to lose by 169 runs.
 The first round concluded with a 309 run defeat by Tonga when they were bowled out for just 25.

 The play-off stages didn't go much better for the New Caledonians, starting with a 231 run loss to the Cook Islands.
 They came up against Vanuatu in the seventh place play-off, and batted first, scoring 97.
 Their opponents reached this target inside 12 overs thanks to a quick-fire innings of 66 from Richard Tatwin to win by six wickets.

 The 2002 Pacifica Cup took place in Apia, Samoa.
 New Caledonia started with a match against Vanuatu, which they lost by seven wickets.
 Their second match against the tournament hosts Samoa was lost by seven wickets when no New Caledonia batsman reached double figures.

 Another comprehensive defeat, this time losing by 278 runs to Tonga continued their tournament, which concluded with a 314 run defeat by the Cook Islands, which saw Cook Islands bowler Dunu Eliaba take nine wickets in the New Caledonia innings, which he finished off with a hat-trick.
 New Caledonia thus finished seventh in the tournament.

 South Pacific Games

 The cricket tournament of the 2003 South Pacific Games in Fiji started with New Caledonia taking on Samoa.
 As was becoming the case by this time, they lost, this time by 147 runs.
-The following match saw yet another comprehensive defeat for New Caledonia as they lost to the Cook Islands by 254 runs.
+The following match saw yet another comprehensive defeat as New Caledonia lost to the Cook Islands by 254 runs.
 Their third tournament match, against Fiji went much the same way, losing by ten wickets.